simonmichael/hledger/.github/PULL_REQUEST_TEMPLATE/pull-request.md

 Thanks for your pull request!
 Your work is appreciated.

+Here are some tips for contributing pull requests to hledger.
 We like to merge as quickly as possible without endangering the project's long term health.
 Much valuable design, quality control, and knowledge sharing happens at merge time, ensuring hledger remains a high quality, maintainable product.
 Some PRs will require substantial review, discussion, changes, or re-submission.